Volume 4 (2024)

 CODEN: CMBR

-Cellular, Molecular and Biomedical Reports (CMBR) was launched by Global Sciences in 2021.
-This journal's aim to provide a platform for researchers around the world to share their latest findings in all fields of medical sciences, other organisms that have been used in medical sciences and any articles in the cellular and molecular field that have been only conducted in human.
-Experimental, theoretical and applied original research studies in all fields of medicinal and biomedical welcomed for submission.
+Cellular, Molecular and Biomedical Reports (CMBR) was launched by Global Sciences in 2021 in cooperation with the "Biosafety Society of Iran”.
+This journal's aim to provide a platform for researchers around the world to share their latest findings in all fields of Cellular, Molecular and Biomedical in human, and other organisms that have been used for human.
+Additionally, CMBR publishes all studies in basic, clinical and translational studies.
+This journal also welcomes studies which focus on new Cellular, Molecular and Biomedical techniques which promote prognosis, diagnosis, and early diagnosis of human diseases and disorders.
 The journal is Open Access without article processing charges (APC) for submission, evaluation, and accepting articles and all articles published in this journal are freely available for readers online at https://www.cmbr-journal.com/.

 CMBR is published Quarterly (online= 4 Issues per year).